Covariant reggeization framework for diffraction. Part I: Hadronic tensors in Minkovsky space-time of any dimension: Discussions and conclusions

 As already mentioned in the Introduction, we apply a tensorial formalism here for transparency.
-In principle one could obtain similar results using approaches based on “continuous” spin and Wigner’s equations~\cite{CSPin}-\cite{CSPout}, on higher‑spin field theories, hyperfields and string methods, or by using the helicity formalism~\cite{helicityIn}-\cite{helicityOut} to compute amplitudes (which will be done later to generalize this approach to vertices with half‑integer spins and their reggeized analogs).
-The helicity formalism becomes especially important for multi‑Reggeon vertices, since the number of recurrent equations grows with the number of Reggeon legs in amplitudes and the solutions for the coefficient functions become cumbersome.
+In principle one could obtain similar results using approaches based on “continuous” spin and Wigner’s equations~\cite{CSPin}-\cite{CSPout}, on higher spin field theories, hyperfields and string methods, or by using the helicity formalism~\cite{helicityIn}-\cite{helicityOut} to compute amplitudes (which will be done later to generalize this approach to vertices with half‑-integer spins and their reggeized analogs).
+The helicity formalism becomes especially important for multi‑-Reggeon vertices, since the number of recurrent equations grows with the number of Reggeon legs in amplitudes and the solutions for coefficient functions become cumbersome.

-Particular attention must be paid to the possible behavior of the form-factors at small momentum transfer, which is characteristic of diffractive processes.
-As will be shown in the second part of this study, the properties of the form factors at low momentum transfer (finiteness of the hadronic tensors) impose additional constraints on the hadronic tensors, allowing one to simplify the cross‑section expressions significantly and to attempt to extract these form-factors by the use of the existing experimental data.
+Particular attention must be paid to the possible behavior of the form--factors at small momentum transfer, which is one of characteristics for diffractive processes.
+As will be shown in the second part of this study, the properties of form factors at low momentum transfer (finiteness of the hadronic tensors) impose additional constraints on the hadronic tensors, allowing one to simplify the cross-‑section expressions significantly and to extract these form-factors by the use of existing experimental data.

-The solutions for the irreducible tensors obtained in this work may be applied not only to diffractive processes but also to the amplitudes of processes in effective models for higher‑spin particles, since the approach presented here is mathematically quite general.
+The solutions for irreducible tensors obtained in this work may be applied not only to diffractive processes but also to the amplitudes in effective models for higher spin particles, since the approach presented here is mathematically quite general.